-Miss C attended a surgery complaining of discomfort at tooth 27 following a dislodged restoration.
-A radiograph was taken, that showed that the distal-occlusal cavity was in close proximity to the dental pulp and that there was caries present.
-Miss C was made aware of the radiographic and clinical findings and informed that root canal treatment may be indicated.
+Miss C attended her dentist complaining of discomfort from tooth 27 following a dislodged restoration.
+A radiograph was taken, which showed that the distal-occlusal cavity was in close proximity to the dental pulp and that there was caries present.
+Miss C was made aware of the radiographic and clinical findings and informed that root canal treatment may be necessary.